cosmosgame/save-the-world/content/articles/index.md

     - joy!
   - Deadline
     - Global warming
+    - In denial of
     - Can be a benefit
-  - All of me, All of you, All of us
-    - Integral
-    - Love
+    - Love for planet and future generations
-- The Work
   - Definition of success
-    - All of Us
     - Child focused
+    - Integral
+      - Expand circle of compassion
+      - All of me, all of you, all of us
     - Joy
-  - Overview
+      - The deeper job
-    - Patterns of history: What wants to happen next
-    - Growth and healing mindset
-    - Reclaiming spirituality
+        - waking up early for a ski trip
 - We need a map
-  - Need for models
-    - Challenger disaster
-      - Describe
-      - Model mismatch
-        - Manager had wrong level
-        - Engineer did not understand manager's level
-      - Sneaky switch.
-We have all been operating at the wrong level
-      - Moral cowardice to not judge
-        - quadrant theory helps us understand when to use what kind of judgment
-    - Beyond stupid and evil
   - Spiral Dynamics
     - History
       - Ken Wilber, Integral theory
       - Using original model
       - My take -- social constructs
-    - The colors
+    - Tier 1
       - Beige
         - My favorite
         - Zombie apocalpyse